-R # I RECOMMENDATION φΦ × P# Į L the design and mar Traffic Manuals as a supportive resource for king of on-road cycling routes, and best for the design of the off-road portions of the ✓ 60 { ch and policies at the County and local provide bicycle parking at appropriate ut Middlesex. / 62 , al municipalities should consider a Complete when redeveloping roads. ✓ 63 { policies to ensure to are incorporated in al municipalities should develop appropriate that on-road cycling routes and off-road trails nto new neighbourhoods and communities as the land development process. ✓ 64 Į, corridors, unopene corridors offer exc routes.
-Ensure the corridors as part o ar corridors such as hydro and utility ed road allowances and former railway cellent opportunities as cycling network at opportunities to utilize these type of of the cycling network are carefully explored italized on wherever feasible. ✓ 66 1 of the cycling netw nasing maps as a guide for the implementation ork, and as a base to assist with the ual budgets related to cycling infrastructure. ✓ 80
+R # RECOMMENDATION \$ × P# Į L 5 Use other Ontario Traffic Manuals as a supportive resource for the design and marking of on-road cycling routes, and best industry practices for the design of the off-road portions of the cycling network. ✓ 60 { 6 Develop an approach and policies at the County and local municipal level to provide bicycle parking at appropriate locations throughout Middlesex. / 62 • 7 The County and local municipalities should consider a Complete Streets approach when redeveloping roads. ✓ 63 { 8 The County and local municipalities should develop appropriate policies to ensure that on-road cycling routes and off-road trails are incorporated into new neighbourhoods and communities as an integral part of the land development process. ✓ 64 į 9 Recognize that linear corridors such as hydro and utility corridors, unopened road allowances and former railway corridors offer excellent opportunities as cycling network routes.
+Ensure that opportunities to utilize these type of corridors as part of the cycling network are carefully explored so they can be capitalized on wherever feasible. ✓ 66 1 Use the network phasing maps as a guide for the implementation of the cycling network, and as a base to assist with the preparation of annual budgets related to cycling infrastructure. / 80